Twins vs. Red Sox Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has 40 hits with nine doubles, a triple, 10 home runs, 27 walks and 23 RBI.
+- Byron Buxton has nine doubles, a triple, 11 home runs, 28 walks and 25 RBI (42 total hits).
 He's also stolen six bases.

 Buxton Recent Games